European shares retreat from six-week highs; gold miners fall

-Volatility has halved in less than two weeks on the prospect of a new deal to resolve Greece's debt crisis.
+Volatility has been cut in half in less than two weeks on the prospect of a new deal to resolve Greece's debt crisis.
 On Monday, Greek banks reopened and the country began paying off billions of euros owed to international creditors.

 "We see this as still being a rising market ...
 There may be some more volatility ahead, but focus is turning to the second-quarter company results season and the numbers should be solid," said Christian Jimenez, head of asset manager Diamant Bleu Gestion in Paris.

 Precious metal miners soured the mood.
-Fresnillo (FRES.L) fell 4.4 percent and Randgold (RRS.L) 4.7 percent after gold hit a five-year low.
+Fresnillo fell 4.3 percent and Randgold 5.7 percent after gold hit a five-year low.

-OCI was the top gainer, up 14.1 percent after the Amsterdam-listed chemical company confirmed it was in advanced merger talks with U.S. fertilizer maker CF Industries Holdings Inc (CF.N).
+OCI was the top gainer, up 14 percent after the Amsterdam-listed company confirmed it was in advanced merger talks with U.S. fertiliser maker CF Industries Holdings Inc .

-Norwegian peer Yara International (YAR.OL) rose 1.7 percent.
-Yara sold a 50 percent stake in its British fertilizer manufacturer to CF Industries, its joint venture partner, three weeks ago and traders said further M&A activity could follow.

 "CF held talks with Yara last year ... and we still see the potential for continual activity in this space," said Atif Latif, director of trading at Guardian Stockbrokers.

-Swiss asset manager Julius Baer BAER.VX fell 1.4 percent after its first-half net profit slid.
+Swiss asset manager Julius Baer fell 1.2 percent after its first-half net profit slid.
 The firm took a $350 million charge towards an expected settlement in a U.S. criminal investigation into how the Swiss bank helped wealthy Americans dodge taxes.

 In Greece, banks were reopening across the country after a three-week shutdown, officials said, although the Athens Stock Exchange remained closed.